Acclaimed author Wes Moore delivers message of hope to 4,200 in Cenla

 Moore ending up thriving at military school, went on to college and received the prestigious Rhodes scholarship, reserved for only 32 recipients a year.
 The same day the Baltimore Sun wrote a story about his accomplishment, it ran an article about four young Baltimore men accused – and later convicted – of killing an off-duty police sergeant in an armed robbery.
 One of the individuals was named Wes Moore.

 The article made Moore question why two men who grew up in the same part of town with the same name and similar backgrounds could take such widely different paths.
 Moore ended up conversing with the “other” Wes Moore, who remains in prison serving a life sentence.
-Their correspondence and Moore’s research resulted in his famous bestseller.
+Their correspondence and Moore’s research resulted in his famous best-seller.

 “I share this story … to help us remember how thin that line is between our life and someone else’s life,” he said.
 “The truth is there are Wes Moores that exist in every one of our communities.
 People who are one decision away, people who are one policy decision away, people who are a natural disaster away from going in one direction or going in a completely different direction -- people who every day are straddling the line of greatness and they don’t even know it.
 The fact is, our society is full of ‘others.’"

 Addressing the 3,500 students in the Coliseum, Moore said, “Every single one of you are here because the expectations that people have of you are high.
-Every single of one you are here because there are people who love you and who believe in you and who want you to succeed and there are people who want you to understand that your success will never simply be about how you did on a test or what your GPA is.
+Every single one of you are here because there are people who love you and who believe in you and who want you to succeed and there are people who want you to understand that your success will never simply be about how you did on a test or what your GPA is.
 Your success also comes back to a measure of understanding of what is it that you can do to help people understand the lives of other people better so we don’t have to continue having tragedies happen over and over.”

 He urged both audiences to make their lives matter.
 “Whether it’s time to leave school, whether it’s time for you to leave your job, whether it’s time for you to leave your community, or whether it’s time for you to leave this planet, make sure that it mattered that you were ever even here,” he said.
 “The truth is, none of us are promised anything.
 So while we’re here, let’s actually do something with it.
 When you see a human suffering, do something with it.
 When you see a chance to actually use your voice for something bigger, use it.
 Because there is nothing more powerful than you individually and collectively choosing to embrace how impactful you can be.”